 Getting to the Sand Dunes

 Driving from Denver takes about 4 hours to get to the Sand Dunes.
 If your flying into DIA and renting a car to head to the dunes or any mountain destination make sure you consider either a 4-wheel drive or even a camper van.

 Rental agencies with 4-wheel drive cars:

-Rent a Subaru from Hertz
+Subaru’s from Hertz

-Rent a Jeep from Enterprise
+Jeeps from Enterprise

 If you give your self more time, the more stops you can make along the way.
 Breaking the drive up is a good way to see all the sights that Colorado has to offer.
 Then you can take on the long winding road in much smaller chunks.
 Road trips always go better if you’re not in a rush so make sure you give your self enough time to really explore.
 Map out a plan for your drive there and a plan for your drive back.
 On this blog post, I listed a few stops that you won’t want to miss on your way to the Sand Dunes.

 Camping is the best option because there aren’t very many accommodations near the Sand Dunes.
 The campgrounds are open from April to November.
 You can get a free backpacking permit or stay at the Pinon Campgrounds in the park.
 But you will have to get there early if you want a backpacking permit to camp in the park.
 Or you will have to reserve your spot at the Pinon campgrounds here.
 But don’t worry if you don’t make it there are many other campgrounds close by that you can stay at.

 Other campgrounds near the dunes: